If you’re looking for the best Nintendo Switch 2 racing games to play in 2026, look no further.

 These locations can be explored in a new free roam mode, but it’s not intrinsic – don’t mistake Mario Kart World for an open-world racer on par with Forza Horizon.
 While aimlessly cruising around the colourful circuits can be fun, the environments feel empty, there are no unique races and the P Switch mini challenges offer little lasting appeal.
 As a result, free roam feels like an afterthought.

-Knockout Tour helps make up for this.
+The new Knockout Tour mode partially makes up for this.
 A battle royale-style race across six locations where the final five racers are eliminated at each checkpoint, its nail-biting intensity makes it a standout addition, particularly when played in local or online multiplayer.

 With the number of on-track racers increased from 12 to 24, the on-track action is more chaotic than ever – sometimes too chaotic when you are constantly getting pulverised by powerups.